Driver education requirements vary by age.

 17 years of age and under need to complete a driver education course and hold a learner permit for 6 months.
 (An equivalent out-of-state permit may be counted towards the time held requirement.)

-18 years of age need to complete a driver education course and does not need to hold their learner permit for any length of time.
+18 years of age need to complete a driver education course and does not need to hold a learner permit for any length of time.

 If you are coming from another state, out-of-state driver education completion certificates must meet Utah’s required hours.
 Most out-of-state certificates will not have the observation training listed as it is not required in some states.
 If training is needed in order to be complete, you may make up the remaining hours at an approved Utah driving school (see below.)
 Out-of-state online or home study certificates will not be accepted.